NixOS/rfcs/rfcs/0049-flakes.md

   users cannot easily pin specific versions of channels, channels interact in *ad hoc* ways with the Nix search path, and so on.

 The flakes mechanism seeks to address all these problems.
-It can be seen as a "Cargo/NPM/... for Nix" except that it's built into Nix rather than a separate tool.

 # Detailed design
 [design]: #detailed-design